ngnamuit/working_excel_python/README.md

 - Odoo framework's used to make for reporting module for many version until now.

 ### 2. openpyxl
-- It write and make data to excel file as `xlsxwriter`.
+- It write and make data to excel file similar to `xlsxwriter`.
 But i think it's less better than xlsxwriter for formatting, writing excel cell
-- For reading, we need run `2 for command` to get cell value and only `1 for command` with `xlrd` .
+- For reading excel file, we need run `2 for command` to get cell value and only `1 for command` with `xlrd` .
 So i think xlrd is better than openpyxl for performance, coding, reading code.

 **Finally**:
-- For reading excel file i'll choose `xlrc`.
+- For reading excel file I'll choose `xlrc`.
-- For writing i'll choose `xlswriter`.
+- For writing excel file I'll choose `xlswriter`.